peppelinux/draft-demarco-oauth-status-assertions/draft-demarco-oauth-status-assertions.md

 Status Assertion is a signed object that demonstrates the validity status of a digital credential.
-These assertions are periodically provided to holders, who can present these to credential verifier along with the corresponding digital credentials.
+These assertions are periodically provided to Holders, who can present these to Credential Verifier along with the corresponding digital credentials.
-The approach outlined in this document makes the credential verifier able to check the status, such as the non-revocation, of a digital credential without requiring to query any third-party entities.
+The approach outlined in this document makes the Credential Verifier able to check the status, such as the non-revocation, of a digital credential without requiring to query any third-party entities.